sleepyfox/coffeescript-koans/README.markdown

 The test runner used is [Jasmine](http://pivotal.github.com/jasmine/) with a customized report viewer.

-I've also included a simple AppleScript that will refresh the front browser window tab if you are using a Mac and the Chrome browser, this is currently run automatically as part of
+I've also included a simple AppleScript (ChromeReloadr.sh) that will refresh the front browser window tab if you are using a Mac and the Chrome browser, this is currently run automatically as part of
 cake build or cake test